 Participation in after-school and extracurricular activities is a privilege and not a right.
-Scholars on academic probation and/or the Restorative Justice program may not participate in any after-school activities including but not limited to clubs, sports, dances, rallies, and after-school trips and may be required to stay after school for After School Reflection and/or Bear Zone for homework and classwork completion.
+Scholars on academic probation and/or the Restorative Justice program may be restricted from after-school activities including but not limited to clubs, sports, dances, rallies, and after-school trips and may be required to stay after school for After School Reflection and/or for homework and classwork completion.